advanCFD/libROUNDSchemes/README.md

 ## Reference
 - [1] Deng, X., A unified framework for non-linear reconstruction schemes in a compact stencil.
 Part 1: beyond second order, Journal of Computational Physics. (submitted)
-- [2] Deng, X., and Xie, B., An OpenFOAM library of high-resolution structure-preserving convection schemes, Computer Physics Communications. (submitted)
+- [2] Deng, X., and Xie, B., An OpenFOAM library of high-resolution structure-preserving convection schemes. (submitted)